What should you bring with you and what should you definitely leave at home when you are visiting Dubai?

 - Hairdryers – will almost certainly be in your hotel room, but straighteners and other hair accessory items you will want to bring with you (see notes on wattage below for electronics).

-- Anti-chaffing cream – try Vaseline or Sudocrem skin protection- this one you will thank us for pointing out!
+- Anti-chaffing cream – try Vaseline or a chafe gel.
+This one you will thank us for pointing out!
 Living in the desert for nearly a decade, we can tell you the struggle to stay neat, composed and heat rash-free in the hottest months is real!

 - All your usual toiletries – although most hotels are well prepared for visitors needs, you may prefer your own items from toothbrush and toothpaste, floss, comb, deodorant, tissues, cotton buds.
 If you’re only travelling a few days we love Gotoob travel bottles for our toiletries.